-Flying out from Vinson after my most recent ascent this year, we were treated to a halo of cloud over the summit, the Twin Otter rushing up through the clouds and then into a clearing that revealed the broad expanse of Vinson’s SW Face, framed on the right by The Rolex Ridge.
+Flying out from Vinson you are often treated to a halo of cloud over the summit, the Twin Otter rushing up through the clouds and then into a clearing that reveals the broad expanse of Vinson’s SW Face, framed on the right by The Rolex Ridge.

 I had written up a chapter in my book – and the Rolex TV commercial my photographer Joe Blackburn had shot would run for years.
 As opposed to rewriting the story, my original version in the book still rang true.
 I had already soloed Vinson by one route already as part of my attempt at the 7 Summits Solo, and with this experience wanted to sneak in a quick final ascent before we were due to fly out in 4 days time.